ShoAkamine/dtw_validation/kinematics/README.txt

-The size of time series data is 50 GB and exceeds the OSF storage capacity.
-Upon the manuscript has been accepted, we will add a link to another archive.
-We are not doing this during the review process to stay anonymous.
+The merged timeseries data are available on the OSF storage.
+Please download the zip files, extract the files from the zip, and store them in the "01_merged_ts" under "data/processed" folder.